cloudify-cosmo/docs.getcloudify.org/content/manager_webui/hosts-page.md

 {{% gsSummary %}}{{% /gsSummary %}}

 # Overview
-When clicking on the `Nodes` tab, you will be able to view all the nodes that are related to a `Deployment`:
+When clicking on the `Nodes` tab, you will be able to view all nodes that are related to a `Deployment`:

 ![Nodes Overview]({{< img "ui/ui-nodes-overview.png" >}})